keithfancher/tvmv/README.md

 By default, this installs the `tvmv` binary into `~/.local/bin`.
 You may need to add this directory to your `PATH`.
 (Or just put the binary wherever you like.
 There are no ancillary files to worry about.)

-### Binary installation

-If you've downloaded [a binary release](https://github.com/keithfancher/tvmv/releases), you can simply extract the `tvmv` executable somewhere in your `PATH`.
-No installation process is required.
-(Other than configuring your API key, as covered in the following section.)

-To uninstall, simply remove the binary.

 ## Using tvmv